Largest Sidon subsets in weak Sidon sets: Existence of the asymptotic constants

-Thus every mixed sum is strictly larger than every sum of two distinct elements of \(A\), and strictly smaller than every sum of two distinct elements of \(qB+t\).
-In particular, sums coming from different ``types'' of pairs cannot coincide.
+This shows that every mixed sum is strictly larger than every sum of two distinct elements of \(A\), and strictly smaller than every sum of two distinct elements of \(qB+t\).
+In particular, sums of distinct elements of $C$ coming from two different ``types'' of pairs cannot coincide.

 It remains to rule out collisions between two mixed sums.
 Suppose

 Then \(q(b_1-b_2)=a_2-a_1\).
 Since \(q\notin\mathcal R\), this forces \(b_1=b_2\) and \(a_1=a_2\).
 Hence all mixed sums are pairwise distinct.
 Together with the fact that \(A\) and \(qB+t\) are weak Sidon, it follows that all sums \(x+y\) with \(x<y\) in \(C\) are distinct, i.e.\ \(C\) is weak Sidon.